Karam Shah al-Azhari

 Muhammad Karam Shah al-Azhari (1 July 1918 – 7 April 1998) was an Islamic scholar of Hanafi jurisprudence, Sufi, and Muslim leader.
-He is known for his magnum opus, Tafsir Zia ul Quran fi Tafsir ul Quran, meaning “The light of the Quran in the Exegesis of the Quran."
-It is commonly referred to as Diya ul Quran or Zia ul Quran.
-He also authored Zia un Nabi, or “Diya al-Nabi," Life of Prophet Muhammad, a detailed biography of Muhammad in seven volumes.
+He is known for his work Tafsir Zia ul Quran fi Tafsir ul Quran, (Transl.
+The light of the Quran in the Exegesis of the Quran) commonly referred to as Zia ul Quran.
+He also wrote Zia un Nabi, a biography of Muhammad in seven volumes.

-He was associated with Sunni Barelvi movement and was the spiritual guide and pir of the Chishtiyya Sufi order.
+He was a spiritual guide of the Chishtiyya Sufi order.

 Early life and career

 Muhammad Karam Shah was born on 1 July 1918 at Bhera, Sargodha District, British India.
 He finished his basic education in his hometown Bhera in 1936.
 Then he learned Persian and Arabic languages.
 Then on the advice of Khwaja Qamar ul Din Sialvi (1906 – 1981), he went to Muradabad, in 1942 for the study of hadith.
 He graduated from the University of the Punjab in 1945 and then went on to Egypt for higher religious education at Al-Azhar University.
 He received his master's degree in Islamic Law.